landodotworld/nextstep/README.md

 We can do more than what we rationally expect.
 Believe!

 I traveled for 21 days alone in Thailand in the worst phase of my life.
 Alone and without distractions, we can really go and understand what we really feel and learn about ourselves.<br>
-It's crucial to identify the origin and the problem.
+It is crucial to find the real source of the pain and the real problem.
 Have the courage to leave what makes no sense.

 I realized that, for various reasons, my start-up was not going down a path that suited my interests at a given time.
 I was frustrated, I felt I wasn't adding value, and I decided to leave full time and just stay as a non-executive.<br>
 If we are not adding value, leave it allowing you and what you are leaving new opportunities!
 Accept that things change over time.